-APS Reference Title and AASB Reference Accounting policy statement amount recovered from the Department of Treasury and Finance during the reporting period in respect of TVSPs; and aggregate amount of annual leave, skill experience and retention leave, and long service leave paid during the reporting period to employees who received a TVSP.
-119.D Disclosure-Executive Remuneration Additional A public authority must, in relation to employees whose normal remuneration is equal to or greater that the base executive remuneration level, in an explanatory note disclose: • in relation to the \$20 000 band of remuneration that commences at the base executive remuneration level and each successive \$20 000 band - the number of employees whose total remuneration paid or payable, or otherwise made available, in respect of the reporting period, directly or indirectly, by the public authority, falls within that band; and the aggregate of the remuneration paid or payable, or otherwise made available, in respect of the reporting period, directly or indirectly, by the public authority, to those employees.
-AASB 121 The Effect cts of Changes in Foreign Ex change Rates 121.A Definitions 8 A public authority must adopt the Australian dollar as the presentation currency.
+APS Reference Title and AASB Reference Accounting policy statement amount recovered from the Department of Treasury and Finance during the reporting period in respect of TVSPs; and aggregate amount of annual leave, skill experience and retention leave, and long service leave paid during the reporting period to employees who received a TVSP 119.D Disclosure-Executive Remuneration Additional A public authority must, in relation to employees whose normal remuneration is equal to or greater that the base executive remuneration level, in an explanatory note disclose: • in relation to the \$20 000 band of remuneration that commences at the base executive remuneration level and each successive \$20 000 band - the number of employees whose total remuneration paid of payable, or otherwise made available, in respect of the reporting period, directly or indirectly, by the public authority, falls within that band; and the aggregate of the remuneration paid or payable, or otherwise made available, in respect of the reporting period, directly or indirectly, by the public authority, to those employees.
+AASB 121 The Effe cts of Changes in Foreign Exc change Rates 121.A Definitions 8 A public authority must adopt the Australian dollar a the presentation currency.
 AASB 123 Borrowin ng Costs 123.A Recognition Aus8.1 Not-for-profit public authorities must recognise borrowing costs as an expense in the period in which they are incurred.
-AASB 124 Related F Party Disclosures 124.A Key Management Personnel- A person that is not a Minister and is one of the key management personnel of a public authority must: Declarations Additional on becoming one of the key management personnel complete and provide to the public authority a commencement KMP declaration in the form approved by the DTF CE or his/her delegate; on ceasing to be one of the key management argument complete and provide to the
+AASB 124 Related Party Disclosures 124.A Key Management Personnel- Declarations Additional A person that is not a Minister and is one of the key management personnel of a public authority must: on becoming one of the key management personnel complete and provide to the public authority a commencement KMP declaration in the form approved by the DTF CE or his/her delegate; on ceasing to be one of the key management personnel complete and provide to the public authority a KMP declaration in the form approved by the DTF CE or his/her delegate; and